 - Educate Yourself

 Understanding the dynamics of domestic violence is really important when supporting a person in an abusive relationship.
 A greater understanding of these dynamics may help you develop more empathy for your friend or family member who is experiencing these things in their relationship.
+This empathy can help you as you keep supporting someone who keeps returning to their abusive partner.
 Abuse is about power and control; part of maintaining that power and control requires the breaking down of a victim’s self-esteem and sense of self-worth.
 Gaslighting, a very common abusive tactic, can even make a person question their own thoughts or understanding of reality.
-Leaving the relationship may seem like an easy solution, but it’s important to recognize that leaving can be a very dangerous and challenging time for a victim.
-Many victims do not feel they have a choice; they are tied to their partners due to finances, children, housing, disability, fear or even love.
+Leaving the relationship may seem like an easy solution, but never is.
+It’s important to recognize that leaving can be a very dangerous and challenging time for a victim.
+Many victims do not feel they have a choice; they are tied to their partners due to finances, children, housing, disability, fear, or even love.

 - Let Your Loved One Know That You’re Concerned

 This can be a really difficult conversation to have, but you can start it by simply saying, “I’ve noticed that your partner says mean things to you/doesn’t let you go out as much/puts you down in front of other people/etc., and I’m concerned about that.
 Is there anything you want to talk about?”
 Your friend may not want to talk, or they might even defend their partner.
 They may be ashamed of getting back together with their partner, and they don’t want to admit that things aren’t okay.
 Try not to judge them and instead remain open and supportive.
 Letting them know that you’re there for them and that they’re not alone can be a huge comfort.